ANZSoilData/def-au-schema-json/docs/design-principles.md

 The `domain` schema is made up of multiple sub-schema documents derived from the ANSIS ontology `domain.ttl` and supporting ontologies (e.g. SOSA and PROV).
 (Initial attempts as a single schema generated a document too large to be parsed by many editors):
-- `base.json`, `entities.json`, `enum.json`, `objects.json`, `properties.json`: ANSIS entity, object
+- `base.json`, `entities.json`, `enum.json`, `properties.json`: ANSIS entity and property
-and property definitions with enumeration objects linking to ANSIS vocabularies.
+definitions with enumeration objects linking to ANSIS vocabularies.
 - `geosparql.json`, `prov.json`, `qudt.json`, `sosa.json`: schema derived from external ontologies.
 - `context.json`: {experimental} JSON-LD context document (see Linked Data Alignment below).